-To the Board of Members of the District 6 Fire Protection District, and the Louisiana Legislative Auditor:
+To the Board of Members of the Central Fire Protection District No. 4, and the Louisiana Legislative Auditor:

 We have performed the procedures enumerated below on the control and compliance (C/C) areas identified in the Louisiana Legislative Auditor's (LLA's) Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period January 1, 2022 through December 31, 2022.
-The District 6 Fire Protection District (the District) management is responsible for those C/C areas identified in the SAUPs.
+Central Fire Protection District No. 4's (the District) management is responsible for those C/C areas identified in the SAUPs.